 Common examples of soft-tissue injuries are:

-There is no average payout for a soft-tissue injury.
+What is the average settlement for a soft tissue injury car accident?
+This is difficult because there is no average payout for a soft-tissue injury but let us explain.
 You cannot gauge how much you might receive for a soft-tissue injury by looking at other victims’ injury claims.
 Every case is unique.
 The value of your claim will depend on factors that are unique only to you, such as your exact injury diagnosis, your prognosis for recovery, how long it will take you to heal, your amount of pain and suffering, your age and overall health, and more.